qwyjibojones/o2-pushbutton/openshift/bare-metal/README.md

   type: RunAsAny
 ```

-then exit with the command sequence Escape key, then hit colin key ":" then "wq" key this will finally save the modifications.
+then exit with the command sequence Escape key, then hit colin key ":" then "wq" key this will save the modifications.
 We are now ready to install a sample ElasticCluster using our dynamic provisioning.

 ### Gluster Volume Types